-The solution is to use a drone to transport equipment and spare parts between two points: service vessel and a wind-turbine, following a route that is adjustable along the way.
-We are currently working on developing an offshore package delivery system where the package will be autonomously transported from a vessel to the nearest wind-turbine.
-The vessel-wind-turbine concept is going to cover distance of 4 km with 5 kg payload.
+The solution is to use a drone to transport equipment and spare parts between two points: a service vessel and a wind turbine, following a route that is adjustable along the way.
+We are currently working on developing an offshore package delivery system where the package will be autonomously transported from a vessel to the nearest wind turbine.
+The vessel-wind-turbine concept is going to cover a distance of 4 km with a 5 kg payload.

 Sign up now and stay updated on the latest products, technology, innovation, news, and everything else by UPTEKO.